 Necessary detail on measurement units Percentage of sludge Frequency of PC measurement and any use of averaging Annual (calendar year) Single or cumulative target Single Timing of ODI In period Form of ODI Revenue Any other relevant information or clarifications This PC applies to sewage sludge as defined in the Sludge (Use in Agriculture) Regulations.
 Thus it includes sludges derived from any Organic Waste which is discharged to sewers or sewage treatment works and becomes part of the Urban Waste Water flow.
 The PC excludes any Organic Waste delivered directly into a sewage sludge or Organic Waste treatment process.
-The PC excludes any sludge exported to a third party for treatment, disposal or recycling to agricultural or non-agricultural outlets where the third party is authorised by an appropriate and relevant environmental permit, exemption or regulatory position allowing the sludge to be utilised in this manner.
+The PC excludes any sludge exported to a third party for treatment, disposal or recycling to agricultural or non- agricultural outlets where the third party is authorised by an appropriate and relevant environmental permit, exemption or regulatory position allowing the sludge to be utilised in this manner.

 Rationale for financial or calendar: As with all EA data the reported figures are based on the calendar year and reported in the following financial year.
+Receiving rewards/penalties in period is the standard method Rationale for RCV or revenue: Default form

-СВА Comparative information Minimum improvement Max. level attainable Expert knowledge × ✓ √ (partial) ✓ \checkmark ✓
+СВА Comparative information Minimum improvement Max. level attainable Expert knowledge × \checkmark ✓ (partial) \checkmark \checkmark \checkmark